alonsopg/roc_analysis_with_sklearn/README.md

 # Multiclass ROC Analisys

-Some notes about how to perform ROC analisys (multiclass case) with SVMs.
+Some notes about how to perform ROC analisys (multiclass case) with SVMs, for this example I used textual opinions as input data.
+This example can be easely extended to other classifiers, including: RF, LR, SGD and NB.